-3 HOW WILL WE GET THERE • 1 2 3 4 5 AHPs Leading Develop stronger links with primary care, community and in-patient care: integrating Change solutions to meet physical and mental health needs (e.g. Locality AHP networking). ┍╴ Realise the potential of AHPs in liaison, crisis and addiction services, to improve service user clinical outcomes. ŕ To ensure AHP interventions are incorporated into Trust and Local standards and protocols for integrated Mental Health/Physical Health.
+3 HOW WILL WE GET THERE 1 2 3 4 5 AHPs Leading Change Develop stronger links with primary care, community and in-patient care: integrating solutions to meet physical and mental health needs (e.g. Locality AHP networking). ╞╺ Realise the potential of AHPs in liaison, crisis and addiction services , to improve service user clinical outcomes. → To ensure AHP interventions are incorporated into Trust and Local standards and protocols for integrated Mental Health/Physical Health.
 Developing AHP Establish practitioner posts to work with external partners.
-To facilitate AHP skill Skills development and integrate best practice across Localities bridging transitions with primary ╧ care, acute hospitals and community.
-Establish an AHP Advanced Practitioner in Applied Sensory Skills, to support AHP advanced skill development, provide specialist advice for service users, scaffolding to adapt ┢ and develop new environments e.g. Chill Out Rooms across in-patient services Impact of the Scope suitable metrics which capture activity related to integration of Mental and Physical AHP health. contribution: To an avera that the name AUD Distitut Other to me address an a sitis to she also sized is such - Utilising Information and To ensure that the new AHP Digital Strategy addresses specific technological issues ╘.
-Technology highlighted through inter-agency working (e.g. Prescription of Assistive Equipment) and kit ľ meets agreed standards/protocols and needs.
+To facilitate AHP skill Skills development and integrate best practice across Localities bridging transitions with primary care, acute hospitals and community.
+Establish an AHP Advanced Practitioner in Applied Sensory Skills, to support AHP advanced skill development, provide specialist advice for service users, scaffolding to adapt \rightarrow and develop new environments e.g. Chill Out Rooms across in-patient services Impact of the Scope suitable metrics which capture activity related to integration of Mental and Physical AHP contribution: health.
+Utilising To ensure that the new AHP Digital Strategy addresses specific technological issues Information and highlighted through inter-agency working (e.g. Prescription of Assistive Equipment) and kit ┍╸ Technology meets agreed standards/protocols and needs.

-4 HOW WILL WE GET THERE Ye ar - 1 2 3 4 5 AHPs Leading Reporting to BDG, CDT and the Trust Board: the AHP Steering Group will provide Change governance and support for AHPs to extend skills and knowledge to improve service efficiency and outcomes through: CPD/specialist skills and professional networks; annual AHP Conference.
-AHP Income generation: To explore opportunities and maximise the potential of AHPs to income generate through the provision of specialist training (int/external), the development - - of others and external consultation e.g. Links with the NTW Academy & NTW Solutions To contribute to Trust performance measures/priorities, to link AHP outputs and Positive Therapeutic Risk Taking (early discharge/transition and preventing readmissions).
-Developing AHP Skills CBU AHP Forums to implement the AHP Workforce Strategy and develop robust, fair and consistent career pathways, with optimal skill mix to deliver clinical and cost effective AHP provision.
-Improving, Capture Outcomes that matter: Striving for independent living, early intervention and self- Impact of AHP: management, AHPs provide clinical and cost effective services, in deviating people from ┍╴ costly extended stay/in-patient services and reliance on primary care.
-Build an NTW repository of case studies detailing the clinical and cost effective Impact of AHP provision, contributing to and learning from local, Regional and National data.
-Utilising AHPs using data to identify inefficiencies and reduce wasted resources, to reduce Information and Technology for Therapy: DNA's, enable remote access video conferencing, reducing travel time/costs & evaluate effectiveness of alternative provision. петару.
-To scope demand and support the implementation of 7 day services, developing business cases to support increasing access and service innovation through a flexible and adaptive → AHP workforce.
-1
+- tion Four: The Trust's Mental Health and Disability Services will be sustainable and deliv er re eal v value e to the people who 4 HOW WILL WE GET THERE Ye 2 4 5 AHPs Leading Reporting to BDG, CDT and the Trust Board: the AHP Steering Group will provide 1 2 3 4 5 Change governance and support for AHPs to extend skills and knowledge to improve service + efficiency and outcomes through: CPD/specialist skills and professional networks; annual AHP Conference.
+AHP Income generation: To explore opportunities and maximise the potential of AHPs to income generate through the provision of specialist training (int/external), the development → of others and external consultation e.g. Links with the NTW Academy & NTW Solutions To contribute to Trust performance measures/priorities, to link AHP outputs and Positive Therapeutic Risk Taking (early discharge/transition and preventing readmissions). , Developing AHP CBU AHP Forums to implement the AHP Workforce Strategy and develop robust, fair and Skills consistent career pathways, with optimal skill mix to deliver clinical and cost effective AHP provision.
+Improving, Capture Outcomes that matter: Striving for independent living, early intervention and self- L Impact of AHP: management, AHPs provide clinical and cost effective services, in deviating people from - costly extended stay/in-patient services and reliance on primary care.
+Build an NTW repository of case studies detailing the clinical and cost effective Impact ➡ of AHP provision, contributing to and learning from local, Regional and National data.
+Utilising AHPs using data to identify inefficiencies and reduce wasted resources, to reduce Information and Technology for DNA's, enable remote access video conferencing, reducing travel time/costs & evaluate Therapy: effectiveness of alternative provision.
+To scope demand and support the implementation of 7 day services , developing business cases to support increasing access and service innovation through a flexible and adaptive ➡ AHP workforce.